 created the Los Angeles Homeless Services Authority (LAHSA) as an independent, joint powers authority.

 LAHSA is the lead agency in the Los Angeles Continuum of Care, which is the regional planning body that

 coordinates housing and services for homeless families and individuals in Los Angeles County.

 LAHSA coordinates and manages over $800 million annually in federal, state, county, and city funds

-for programs that provide shelter, housing and services to homeless persons in Los Angeles City and County.
+for programs that provide shelter, housing, and services to people experiencing homelessness.